 Learn more about the ALEKS, including how to prepare.

 Placement testing before classes begin may be required for students with no prior college-level credit in English.
 Discuss your specific placement and any required testing with your advisor.
+The writing placement test is available on Hillstart.

 All students who have previous experience in any of the languages above should take this exam, which will determine the appropriate class and level for you.
 There is no preparation required for this exam.
 It is in your best interest to take the placement exam as it may decrease the number of credits you need for the general education language requirement or for a major or minor in a language.